 Defining Other Options for Productions

-This chapter describes other options that you can define or configure for a production-enabled namespace.
+This chapter describes other options that you can define or configure for an interoperability-enabled namespace.
 The following topics describe these settings:

 Defining Data Lookup Tables